-Governor’s Office – News Release – Gov. Ige appoints one to Intermediate Court of Appeals and five to First Circuit CourtPosted on Aug 28, 2019 in Latest News, Press Releases
+Governor’s Office – News Release – Gov. Ige appoints one to Intermediate Court of Appeals and five to First Circuit CourtPosted on Aug 28, 2019 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige today announced one appointment to the Intermediate Court of Appeals and five appointments to the First Circuit Court (Island of Oʻahu) as follows: